Migrate MySQL on-premises to Azure Database for MySQL: Assessment

 Migrate from MyISAM to InnoDB

-The MyISAM database and tables needs to be converted to InnoDB tables.
+The MyISAM database and tables need to be converted to InnoDB tables.
 After conversion, applications should be tested for compatibility and performance.
 In most cases, testing requires recreating the table and changing the target storage engine via DDL statements.
 It's unlikely this change needs to be performed during migration as it occurs during the schema creation in the Azure target.
 For more details, review the converting tables developers documentation on the MySQL website.

 To find useful table information, use this query: